nokpil/collmind/README.md

 # System Requirements

+## Hardware requirements
+Our package requires no specific or non-standard hardware.
+A casual computer with the ability to construct the Python environment and run the Python code would be sufficient.
+For the empirical data preprocessing, workstations with high RAM capacity (>256GB) are highly recommended for fast processing.

 ## Software requirements
 ### OS Requirements
 The package should work identically for all OS, as long as the Python environments are constructed in the same way.
 The package has been tested on the Linux (Ubuntu 20.04) environment.

 ### Python Dependencies
 Our package mainly depends on Python and the Python scientific stack.
 We're also employing [BERTOPIC](https://maartengr.github.io/BERTopic/index.html) and [powerlaw](https://github.com/jeffalstott/powerlaw) packages.
 The following are the requirements and dependencies for Python 3.12, although Python 3.8 and any version of the libraries that are compatible with Python 3.8 would not change the outcome.

 ```
 numpy (>=2.1.3)